Skip to main content

 How to choose the right graduation photo sharing platform

-The right graduation photo sharing app depends on your guest count, device mix, and how many events you are covering in one day.
+The right platform depends on your guest count, device mix, and how many events you are covering in one day.

-Graduation events are uniquely multi-generational.
-Your 85-year-old grandmother and your 22-year-old roommate are both in attendance.
-Any platform that requires an app download or account creation loses the older generation immediately.
-QR-based platforms work because the process is the same as scanning a menu at a restaurant.
-Point, tap, upload.
+• Mixed-generation guest lists: Any platform requiring app downloads or accounts loses the older generation.
+QR-based platforms work because the process is the same as scanning a restaurant menu: point, tap, upload.

 How Gather Shot fits into this